 - 2019 November 03 Sunday in Liberty Hill, Texas

-he sun made it over the horizon before disappearing into a cloud bank.
-It’s reappearance was a spotty thing throughout the day.
+The sun made it over the horizon before disappearing into a cloud bank.
+Its reappearance was a spotty thing throughout the day.
 None the less, it was altogether a glorious day.
 Once we were home, the door remained open, and with southern hospitality, welcomed the breezes of Fall to “Come on in and stay a spell.”

-ey look, it didn’t drop into the freezing zone overnight.
+Hey look, it didn’t drop into the freezing zone overnight.
 It was another great night to sleep.
 And we had a whole extra hour to enjoy bedtime.
 So, what did I do with my extra hour?
 According to my watch, I slept from 10:04PM to 7:06AM with 3h05m deep sleep, 4h7m light sleep.
 However it also shows that I was awake 1h50m this morning before 7:06

-astor Saint’s sermon on Luke 19:1-10.
-I gained a new perspective on the story of Zacchaeus and how one became the chief tax collecter under the Roman system.
+Pastor Saint’s sermon on Luke 19:1-10.
+I gained a new perspective on the story of Zacchaeus and how one became the chief tax collector under the Roman system.
 Were you aware that the chief tax collector had to pay all of the taxes to Rome BEFORE they were collected from the people?
-Which meant that he had to be a wealthy man before he became the tax collecter.
+Which meant that he had to be a wealthy man before he became the tax collector.

 There is a black cylinder of rolled rubber padding in the back of the truck.
 This is what will line the bed of the truck and hopefully save my knees.
 I will need to purchase a couple sheets of underlayment and get them cut to size and installed before the padding is also cut to size and laid in place.